Lord Nicholas Hervey

 Lord Frederick William Charles Nicholas Wentworth Hervey (/ˈhɑrvi/) (26 November 1961 – 26 January 1998) was a British aristocrat and political activist.
-He was the second son of Victor Hervey, 6th Marquess of Bristol, but the only child by his second wife, the heiress Lady Juliet Wentworth-Fitzwilliam.
-As his elder half-brother was unmarried he was heir presumptive to the Marquessate.
+He was the second son of the 6th Marquess of Bristol, but the only child by his second wife, the heiress Lady Juliet Wentworth-Fitzwilliam.
+As his elder half-brother was unmarried, he was heir presumptive to the Marquessate.
 At Yale University, he founded the Rockingham Club, a society for aristocracy and royalty.
 He died in 1998.

 Origins

 Lord Nicholas's father was Victor Hervey, 6th Marquess of Bristol (1915–1985) of Ickworth House in Suffolk, a very wealthy aristocrat once described as "Mayfair's No. 1 Playboy," in a series of "life story" articles he wrote after serving a jail sentence for jewel robbery, a crime he claimed he had committed for a dare.

-Lord Nicholas's mother, his father's second wife whom he had married in 1960 being her first husband, was Lady Juliet Wentworth-Fitzwilliam, the only child and sole heiress of the very wealthy Peter Wentworth-Fitzwilliam, 8th Earl Fitzwilliam (d.1948) who died in a small aircraft crash when she was aged 13.
-Also killed was his intended second wife, Kathleen Cavendish, Marchioness of Hartington, a daughter-in-law of the Duke of Devonshire and a sister of US President John F. Kennedy.
+Lord Nicholas's mother, his father's second wife whom he had married in 1960 being her first husband, was Lady Juliet Wentworth-Fitzwilliam, the only child and sole heiress of the very wealthy 8th Earl Fitzwilliam (d.1948), who died in a small aircraft crash when she was aged 13.
+Also killed was his intended second wife, Kathleen, Marchioness of Hartington, a daughter-in-law of the Duke of Devonshire and a sister of US President John F. Kennedy.
 Lady Juliet thus inherited her father's estate of estimated value £45 million, and later managed the family stud farm.